Advanced architecture

-Multi-agent operations for service businesses that need real execution.
+Multi-agent operations for businesses that actually need specialist AI roles.

 01

-Research, drafting, qualification, admin support, and operational routing are not the same job.
-Treating them as one collapses quality fast.
+Research, drafting, qualification, routing, and admin support are not the same job.
+Treating them as one usually collapses quality or control.

 02